-Why Purpose Matters in Criminal History Checks
+What is Purpose Field in a Criminal History Check

 How Police Agencies Use the Purpose of a Check